Assessment Year (AY)

 4. Select Filing Method: Decide whether to file online or offline.

-5. Register and Enter Details: Create an account on the official e-filing website Provide correct information about your income, deductions, and expenses on the ITR form.
+5. Register and Enter Details: Create an account on the official e-filing website.
+Provide correct information about your income, deductions, and expenses on the ITR form.

 6. Link Identification: Link your Aadhaar or PAN to your tax return.